What is a fly?

 Prevent flies by keeping your home or business clean and clear from potential sources of food, shelter, and water.
 Keep a tight lid on any garbage cans in or outside of your home, keep yard debris cleaned up, and regularly check the perimeter of your property to make sure there isn’t any wildlife decay that could draw flies in.
 If you find an existing breeding source of flies, call professionals to help you clean it up in a way that keeps them from returning.

 How can Gregory Pest remove flies from my home or business?

-When you hire us to evaluate how extensive your home’s pest problem is, an expert exterminator from Gregory Pest Solutions will be your full-service pest solutions provider specializing in the effective, identification, removal, and prevention of flies from your home or business.
+When you hire us to evaluate how extensive your home’s pest problem is, an expert exterminator from Gregory Pest Solutions will be your full-service pest solutions provider specializing in the effective, identification, extermination, and recommendations on prevention of flies from your home or business.

 Where can I get help with flies?

 Pests like the fly are unavoidable.
 You can follow all the prevention tips and do your best to exclude them, but sometimes they still get in.
 When that happens, you can call Gregory Pest Solutions.
 Our technicians offer their comprehensive services to each and every state listed below.

 Just because pests are unavoidable doesn’t mean they’re unstoppable.
 Schedule a service, give us a call, or request a quote by using the box below.